Table of contents

 The western United States has been a popular dig site for 200+ years.
 Paleontologists have searched for dinosaur fossils in Montana for much of this time.

-As Montana gained a reputation for dinosaur fossils in the 20th century, more fossil hunters and paleontologists came to the area to find what other Montana dinosaur fossils were hidden beneath the soil.
+As Montana gained a reputation for dinosaur fossils in the 20th century, more fossil hunters and paleontologists arrived in the area to explore its soil.

 Other regions of the world, such as China and Argentina, are becoming more known for their dinosaur fossils.
-As researchers begin discovering more dinosaur fossils in these regions, more digs take place.
+As researchers discover more fossils in these regions, more digs take place.

 Sources: Montana Department of Transportation, David Moscato